View this document as: a single page | multiple pages.

 Credential Service Provider (CSP)

 The CSP collects and verifies attributes from the subscriber and stores them in a subscriber account.
-The CSP also binds one or more authenticators to the subscriber account, allowing the subscriber to authenticate directly to systems capable of verifying an authenticator.
+The CSP also binds one or more authenticators to the subscriber account and allows the subscriber to directly authenticate to systems capable of verifying an authenticator.

 Identity Provider (IdP)

 The IdP provides a bridge between the subscriber account (as established by the CSP) and the RP that the subscriber is accessing.
-An IdP can be deployed as a service for multiple subscriber accounts or as a component controlled by a single subscriber.
+An IdP can be deployed as a service for multiple subscriber accounts or as a component controlled by a single subscriber, such as a subscriber-controlled wallet on the subscriber’s device.

-The IdP makes identity attributes of the subscriber available within the assertion or through an identity API (see Sec.
-3.11.3).
+The IdP makes the identity attributes of the subscriber available within the assertion or through an identity API (see Sec.
+3.12.3).

 In some systems, this is also known as the offering party (OP).